netshepsky/VRC-PitVipers/README.md

    - Pit Vipers
 3. Open the project in Unity
 4. In your Project pane, go to the Prefabs folder (`Packages -> Pit Vipers -> Assets -> Prefabs`)

-5. Find the existing model specific prefab under the `Prefabs` folder.
-Existing model specific prefabs include:
+5. Find the `Pit Vipers (Poseable)` prefab under the `Prefabs` folder
-   - Novabeast
-   - _If your model isn't listed, use the `Pit Vipers (Poseable)` prefab instead_
-6. **Drag the desired prefab object into the root of your scene hierarchy first.
+6. **Drag the prefab object into the root of your scene hierarchy first.
 Then drag it under your avatar's head bone**

 7. If you're using the default prefab:
    - Unpack the prefab completely (Right-click `Pit Vipers (Poseable)` in the hierarchy, then Prefab -> Unpack completely)